 There are many things that may cause a nosebleed (such as an injury to your nose), but the most common causes are dry air, allergies, colds, sinusitis, some types of nose drops, and nose picking.

-When the air around you is dry (either from low humidity or heated indoor air) the membranes inside your nose can become dried out.
+When the air around you is dry (either from low humidity or heated indoor air) the membranes inside your nose can become very dry.
 This can cause an itchy crust to develop, and if you scratch or pick at it, it can cause bleeding.
 Your nasal membranes can also become irritated from allergies, colds, or sinusitis.
-Repeatedly blowing your nose can cause bleeding as well.
+Blowing your nose over and over again can cause bleeding as well.

 What do I do if my nose is bleeding?

 If your nose is bleeding, try your best to stay calm, and follow these steps:

 - Get something to catch the blood, such as tissues, paper towel, or a damp cloth.

 - Make sure to sit up (lying down can cause the blood to drip down the throat) and lean forward.
 Sitting up with your body tilted forward lowers the pressure in your nose and helps prevent you from swallowing blood, which can bother your stomach.

 - Gently blow your nose to get rid of clots, and then pinch your nostrils shut with your thumb and index finger.
 Breathe through your mouth.
 Do this for 5 minutes (10-15 minutes for adults).
 If your nose is still bleeding after 5 minutes, keep holding this position for another 10 minutes.

 After your nosebleed has stopped, don’t do anything that would cause you to strain.
 Make sure that you don’t blow or pick your nose for about 24 hours.